punkcanyang/gekko/Setting.md

-#How to setting postgresql in Gekko
+# How to setting postgresql in Gekko

-make sure you install postgresql
+make sure you install postgresql and create db name 'gekko'

 install pg:
 npm install pg@6.1.0